aleksglushko/spaceiling.github.io/_posts/2023-04-05-xgboost-regularization-techiques.md

 made only if it decreases the loss by at least a value of `gamma`.
 Therefore, larger values of `gamma` will result in fewer splits and thus simpler, more conservative models.
 On the other hand, smaller values of `gamma` allow more complex models with more splits.

 **Min child weight**: defines the minimum sum of instance weights (also known as Hessian) needed in a child node.
-In simpler terms, it corresponds to the minimum number of instances needed to be in each node.
-In practice, it can be used to control the depth of the tree, as nodes that have a sum of instance weights less than
+In simpler terms, if a proposed split results in a child node that has a sum of instance weights (Hessian) less than `min_child_weight`, then the split is discarded.
+In practice, it can be used to control the depth of the tree, as nodes that have a sum of instance weights less than `min_child_weight` are not split, and thus the tree depth can be controlled.
-`min_child_weight` are not split, and thus the tree depth can be controlled.
-If `min_child_weight` is set to a large value, it could lead to underfitting, as the algorithm would be constrained to create only very broad splits.
-On the other hand, setting it too low could lead to the model capturing too much noise in the data and thus overfitting.

 **Subsample**: controls the fraction of rows in the training data to be used for any given tree.
 This is a form of row subsampling, similar to the technique used in Random Forests.
 The idea is to add some randomness to the model training process to make the model more robust and prevent overfitting.
 It does this by creating a sort of "ensemble" effect